 Federated server services URL

-If the portal is configured so members cannot share content publicly, this will list any items that are still shared with Everyone.
+If the portal is configured so members cannot share content publicly, this will list items that are still shared with Everyone.

-The portalScan.py script is located in the <Portal for ArcGIS installation location>/tools/security directory.
-Run the script from the shell using the portalScan Bash script, which is located in the same directory.
+The portalScan.py script is in the <Portal for ArcGIS installation location>/tools/security directory.
+Run the script from the shell using the portalScan Bash script, which is in the same directory.
 You have the option to specify one or more parameters when running the script.

 The following table describes portalScan.py parameters: